Extreme equivalent width-selected low-mass starbursts at $z=4-9$: insights into their role in cosmic reionization: The drivers of the high EWs

 \subsection{Elevated and compact star-formation}

-In Fig. \ref{fig:ew_ssfr}, we show a strong correlation ($\rho=0.64$, $p\sim0$) between EW(\oiii) and sSFR, where the most extreme emitters show elevated sSFR.
+In {the top left panel in} Fig. \ref{fig:ew_ssfr}, we show a strong correlation ($\rho=0.64$, $p\sim0$) between EW(\oiii) and sSFR, where the most extreme emitters show elevated sSFR.
 A similar trend is found with EW(\hbeta).
 While our sample is limited to high-EW galaxies, this increasing trend has also been reported for lower-EW galaxies at $0.1< z<0.94$ \citep{Amorin2015}.
 Our sample shows more extreme EWs and sSFRs than low-$z$ LyC leakers, more consistent with the subsample of strong leakers.
 The elevated sSFRs seem to be a potential driver of the high EWs observed in the sample.
 In particular, the median sSFR in the sample is 43 Gyr$^{-1}$, with 16-84th percentile interval from 24 to 103 Gyr$^{-1}$, and most of the galaxies ($80\%$) show sSFR~>~25~Gyr$^{-1}$ with high EWs.
-This is the threshold for a galaxy to develop a radiation-driven outflow, ejecting both dust and gas from the system, assuming a compact effective radius $<200$~pc \citep{Ferrara2024}.
-Our results imply a fraction of 19\% super-Eddington galaxies, based on the parent sample defined for the photometric selection of EELGs, which contains 738 galaxies within $5.5 < z_{phot} < 6.5$.
+This is the threshold for a galaxy to develop a radiation-driven outflow, ejecting both dust and gas from the system, assuming {that the source is sufficiently compact} \citep[{effective radius $\lesssim200$~pc,}][]{Ferrara2024}.
+Our results imply a fraction of 19\% super-Eddington galaxies ({only assuming the threshold in sSFRs) in the total population of SF galaxies at $z\sim6$}, based on the parent sample defined for the photometric selection of EELGs, which contains 738 galaxies within $5.5 < z_{phot} < 6.5$.

 We also analyze a possible relation between EW and galaxy compactness.
 To measure the rest-frame UV (r$_{\rm{UV}}$) and optical (r$_{\rm{opt}}$) effective radii of the galaxies in our sample, we use the Galfit catalog v2.0 from the CEERS collaboration (McGrath et al. \textit{in prep}.).
 Galfit \citep{Peng2002,Peng2010} was run for sources with F356W$<$28.5 mag using background-subtracted mosaics.
 To determine r$_{\rm{opt}}$, we considered the effective radius in the filter F277W, F356W, and F444W for galaxies at $z<6$, $6<z<8$, and $z>8$, respectively.
 For Galfit modeling, we restricted our analysis to galaxies with a good quality flag (so-called Flag = 0) in the corresponding filter, representing $66\%$ of the total sample.
 The r$_{\rm{opt}}$ are reported in Table \ref{lt_ewo3_err}.
 For this subsample, we also determined r$_{\rm{UV}}$ considering the effective radius in the filter F115W and F150W for galaxies at $z<6$ and $z>6$, respectively.
 We found a median r$_{\rm{UV}}$/r$_{\rm{opt}}$=0.96.